willschipp/db-via-rest/README.md

-# Simple Spring Feign Client Microservice

-Simple Spring Cloud Gateway API server
+# Simple Java App to Validate REST Performance

 ## To Run